 This paper covers some of the key questions that stakeholders were invited to address under the review.

 Submissions in response to the issues paper closed at 5pm Friday 3 September 2010.

 Transfer of responsibility of the Indigenous Broadcasting Program

-Following the Australian Government’s consideration of the report on the review of its investment in the Indigenous broadcasting and media sector, a joint media statement on 6 April 2011 announced that the government has agreed to the recommendation that responsibility for the Indigenous Broadcasting Program (IBP) would transfer from the Office for the Arts to the Department of Broadband, Communications and the Digital Economy.
+Following the Australian Government’s consideration of the report on the review of its investment in the Indigenous broadcasting and media sector, a joint media statement on 6 April 2011 announced that the government has agreed to the recommendation that responsibility for the Indigenous Broadcasting Program (IBP) would transfer from the Ministry for the Arts to the Department of Broadband, Communications and the Digital Economy.
 The transfer took effect on 1 July 2011.

 The 2012-13 IBP funding round is now open.
 For more information about the IBP and how to apply see the Department of Broadband, Communications and the Digital Economy’s website.